+The story of La Sagrada Familia is all in the details.
 Montserrat-shaped bell towers stretch towards the sky.
 Archways branch out like tree trunks planted firmly into porticos, framing allegories of the birth, the passion, and eternal glory of Christ.
-Symbols sculpted out of stone punctuate parables with subtle, thoughtful effect.
+Symbols sculpted out of stone punctuate parables with subtle, thoughtful effects.
 Chameleons represent constant change, while a tortoise and a turtle represent land and sea.
-Inside La Sagrada Familia, natural sunlight filters through stained glass windows, between canopies in a forest of columns.
+Natural sunlight filters through stained glass windows, between canopies in a forest of columns.

 Gaudi was inspired by nature and God.
 From tree-inspired columns to mountain-shaped spires, to facades dedicated to the life of Christ, he believed that “nothing is art if it does not come from nature” and that everything has a meaning and a purpose.